 The following is a step-by-step algorithm for updating the ball.

 To test the update method, uncomment the last section of the testBall main function.
-It should implement Brownian motion of the ball.
+It should move the ball down and to the right.

 - Write a test file for the Ball class